-Payment of wages on termination is being considered in matter AM2016/8, see draft determination (at attachment A of Statement)
+Payment of wages on termination is being considered in matter AM2016/8

 On termination of employment, all money due to an employee must be paid on the day of termination.
 When an employee is dismissed without notice all money is to be forwarded to the employee by post or electronic funds transfer by the end of the next business day following the termination.